 - (i.)
-At the Initial Application a non-refundable fee must accompany the required application forms and third party reports required at the time of the initial application submission. - a) \$6,000 for an application with one or more owners applying on a single application that has less than three (3) placed-inservice projects funded with Housing Credits and/or HOME funds awarded by AHFA. - b) \$3,500 for applicants with one or more owners applying on a single application has three (3) or more placed-in-service projects funded with Housing Credits and/or HOME funds awarded by AHFA. - c) \$1,000 for all proposed Community Housing Development Organization (CHDO) applicants applying for HOME funds regardless of the number of placed-in-service projects awarded by AHFA. - (ii.)
-At the Final Application a non-refundable fee must accompany the required application forms and documents required for a final application submission. - a) \$4,000 for applications for Housing Credits and HOME combined with Housing Credits. - b) \$1,000 for AHFA-approved CHDO applicants applying for HOME combined with Housing Credits. - (iii.)
+A non-refundable fee must accompany the required application forms and third party reports at the time of application submission. - a) \$10,000 for an application with up to eight (8) owners applying on a single application that have less than three (3) placed-inservice projects funded with Housing Credits and/or HOME funds awarded by AHFA. - b) \$7,500 for applicants with up to eight (8) owners applying on a single application whereas each owner has three (3) or more placed-in-service projects funded with Housing Credits and/or HOME funds awarded by AHFA. - c) \$2,000 for all proposed Community Housing Development Organization (CHDO) applicants applying for HOME funds regardless of the number of placed-in-service projects awarded by AHFA. - (ii.)
 Multifamily Housing Revenue Bond Application a \$7,500 non-refundable fee must accompany the complete application submitted for consideration for a Declaration of Official Intent.

-An additional application fee will be due at the time of the initial application submission for application(s) that have ownership structures exceeding eight (8) individuals and /or entities.
-The amount of the fee will be \$1,000 to be charged for each owner (individual/entity) exceeding eight (8).
+(iii) An additional application fee will be due at the time of application submission for application(s) that have ownership structures exceeding eight (8) individuals and /or entities.
+The amount of the fee will be \$1,000 per each owner (individual/entity) exceeding eight (8).
 This fee does not apply to the investor limited partner.

-All application fees are non-refundable and if any of the application fees are returned due to insufficient funds, the application will terminate.
+All application fees are non-refundable.
+If an application fee is returned due to insufficient funds, the application will terminate.

-In addition to the non-refundable application fee(s), AHFA may in its sole discretion require the applicant to provide additional funds in amounts sufficient to cover all third-party costs that AHFA reasonably anticipates to pay or reimburse AHFA for any third-party costs incurred during the application review and analysis process.
-Third-Party fees include without limitation, legal fees, architect and engineers' fees, consultant (construction, environmental or otherwise) fees, and any other third-party report (construction, environmental or otherwise) fees related to the review of any third-party report(s) submitted by the applicant.
+In addition to the non-refundable application fee(s), AHFA may require the applicant to provide additional funds in amounts sufficient to cover all third-party costs that AHFA reasonably anticipates to pay or reimburse AHFA for any third-party costs incurred during the application review and analysis process.
+Third-Party fees include without limitation, legal fees, architect and engineers' fees, consultant (construction, environmental or otherwise) fees, and any other third-party report (construction, environmental or otherwise) fees related to the review of any third- party report(s) submitted by the applicant.
 These amounts must be paid by applicant within five (5) business days of the invoice date.